Agreon/AgreonLibrary/tutorial.md

 ```

-You should now see your texture in the window at te position 100, 100.
+You should now see your texture in the window at the position 100, 100.